dkarthe/webjeda-blog/_posts/2016-01-25-an-easy-way-to-edit-posts-in-jekyll.md

     <p>Github finally has a direct upload option where you can upload files and folders just by drag-and-drop!
 Read <a target="_blank" href="http://blog.webjeda.com/github-upload-file-option/" ><strong>Github Upload Option</strong></a></p>
 </div>
 As I was unable to upload images to Github I used to upload images to my Google drive, then get the URL of the image and put that as a source in the blog.
 One of those examples here
-[Image from google](https://lh3.googleusercontent.com/-j3S-KX7DwQ0/VDi4p2xTzVI/AAAAAAAAAGo/_PP4-udRS4c/s550-no/moto-hint-story-pairit-us.jpg){:rel='nofollow'}{:target="_blank"}.
+[Image from google drive](https://lh3.googleusercontent.com/-j3S-KX7DwQ0/VDi4p2xTzVI/AAAAAAAAAGo/_PP4-udRS4c/s550-no/moto-hint-story-pairit-us.jpg){:rel='nofollow'}{:target="_blank"}.
-There is another way to do this by creating issue in Github where you can drag and drop an image, get the URL and use it as source.
+There is another way to do this by creating an issue in Github where you can drag and drop an image, get the URL and use it as source.
 But I doubt its reliability.

 And also this is not practical.
 Since you are making a http request, it would take a longer time to load the page.
 I was not aware of these things.
-That was my workaround for not being able to upload files to Github.
+But, that was my workaround for not being able to upload files to Github.

 ## A nice tool to upload images to Github
 ![Prose.io jekyll editor screenshot]({{ site.url }}/images/how-to-use-prose-io-with-jekyll.jpg)
 {: .right .half}
-Eventually I found out a tool called [prose.io](http://prose.io){:rel='nofollow'}{:target="_blank"}.
-It was good, the interface, functionality and even the animations!
+Eventually I found a tool called [prose.io](http://prose.io){:rel='nofollow'}{:target="_blank"}.
+It is good, the interface, functionality and even the animations!
 I wanted something that can upload images to Github.
 Prose was the Saviour.

 I was really impressed with this webapp with a feature to upload images.
-All you need is to add these lines of code given below inside ```_config.yml```.
+But it will not upload images by default.
+To make it work, you need to add these lines of code given below inside ```_config.yml```.
 This will solve the problem of prose.io not uploading images!

 <div class="clear"></div>